gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-3d-lighting-spot.md

 a conditional the shader compiler would expand the code with lots of multiply by 0 and 1 here and there to make it so there were not any actual conditionals in the code.
-That meant adding conditionals could make your code explode into combinitorial expansions.
+That meant adding conditionals could make your code explode into combinatorial expansions.
 I'm not sure that's true anymore but let's get rid of the conditionals anyway just to show some techniques.
 You can decide yourself whether or not to use them.